-SCIENTIFIC NAME: Canis latrans
+Canis latrans • Mammals

-scavenger is steadily increasing in number through rapid adaptation to human encroachment and fast reproductive rate.
+scavenger is steadily increasing in number through rapid adaptation to human encroachment and a fast reproductive rates.
 The coyote looks similar to a large dog.
-Its coat is greyish-brown to yellowish-grey in color with a white throat and belly and a bushy, black-tipped tail.
+Its coat is grayish brown to yellowish gray in color with a white throat and belly and a bushy, black-tipped tail.

 Classified as a carnivore, the coyote will eat pretty much anything.
 98% of its diet is meat from rodents, reptiles, insects and carrion.
 The other 2% is made up of fruits and berries.
 To catch their prey, coyotes will pounce with all of their legs held stiff.
 The coyote is the dominant wild animal in the food chain.
-Its main enemy is man.

 Found throughout most of North America, the coyote is common in open sagebrush areas, but has adapted to living in urban areas, as well.
 They have expanded their range due to the decreasing population of their larger competitor, the wolf.
 Pups are born in litters of 6-7 with the males leaving the pack at 6-9 months.